Tomoki-Okuno/mypage.github.io/content/publication/CGM01/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Macwan, Sharon A
+- Sharon A Macwan
-- Miller, Donald
+- Donald Miller
-- Norman, Gregory
+- Gregory Norman
-- Reaven, Peter
+- Peter Reaven
-- Zhou, Jin J
+- Jin J Zhou

 # Author notes (optional)